 Our optometrists are here for you whether you are curious about contact lenses or have been wearing them for years.
 We perform contact lens evaluations and prescription refills.
 Your evaluation will determine if you are a good candidate for contact lens use.
 If you are a good candidate, we will explain your options and begin the fitting process.
-For patients new to wearing contacts, you can give you lessons on how to put your contact in, take them out, and how to care for your new lenses.
+For patients new to wearing contacts, we provide training on how to put your contacts in, take them out, and how to care for your new lenses.
 We provide contact lens services for patients of all ages.

 If you spend 1-2 hours, or more, in front of a computer during the day then you could be at risk of suffering from digital eye strain.
 Symptoms include fluctuating vision, tired eyes, dry eyes, headache, and fatigue.
 As well as neck, back, and shoulder pain.
 Both prescription and non-prescription computer glasses can offer immediate relief.